ballerina-platform/module-ballerina-ldap/docs/spec/spec.md

 ## 3. Operation types

-The main operation types in LDAP are listed here.
+The currently supported operation types in LDAP are listed here.

 ### 3.1 Add operation